CarlaLlama/BrickSiteTutorial/readme.md

 },
 ```

-Underneath this we now want to send our body content.
+Underneath this, we now want to send our body content.
 This will allow us to send the brick details to Stripe on the server-side, so that it can display it on the checkout page:

 ```
 body: JSON.stringify({